cguardia/cookiecutter-pyramid/README.rst

 Cookiecutter template for a Pyramid package.
 See https://github.com/audreyr/cookiecutter.

+* Pick template engine and persistence backend
+* Virtualenv automatically created and setup in development mode
 * Free software: BSD license
 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4